germainelry/thaibridge-academy/README.md

 ## 📄 License

-MIT (or specify your license here)
+© 2025 Germaine Luah.
+All rights reserved.

 ---

 ## 🙏 Credits

-- ThaiBridge Academy team
+- ThaiBridge Academy Team for sponsoring this project
 - [Lovable.dev](https://lovable.dev/) for hosting
 - All open-source contributors